tytydraco/yessleep/out/Buggy_Dougie.md

 A couple of days later, I was at my desk in my old cubicle, cleaning it out and preparing to move into Marcellus’ old office once the painters were done.

-I found an envelope with my name on it next to a 12 pack of Tums.
+Inside the top drawer of my desk I spied an unfamiliar envelope with my name handwritten on it under a 12 pack of Tums.

-I didn't recognize the writing.
-I tore it open curious as hell.
+I didn't recognize the handwriting.
+I tore the envelope open curious as George.

-Inside was a note.
+Inside was a handwritten note that read:

-It read:
+...

 *Hey Joe,*

 *Sorry about your daughter & all the rest.*

-*I died from kidney failure two years ago and couldn’t leave you hanging.*
+*I died from kidney failure just about two years ago and when I saw what was going on, well, well I just couldn’t leave you hanging.*

-*You don’t remember, but in college the frat on your hall was hazing me drunk, forcing me to eat a cracker rubbed on a urinal.
-You saved me.
-Called them all dicks.
-Busted the frat boy bully in the nose.*
+*I know you don’t remember me, but back in college the frat on your hall was hazing me drunk as a skunk.
+I'll never forget them trying to get me to eat that Ritz cracker rubbed on a urinal.*

+*That's when you came in to take a piss and saw the whole scene.
+I remember you telling me, "they ain't your friends."*

+*I remember you calling them all douch*e *bags.
+Then I remember one of them Grand Poobahs got in your face posturing for all his brothers.*

+*That was Halloween 1989.*

+*You were dressed like Humphrey Bogart in a trench coat and fedora.*

+*You headbutted the biggest guy, you remember Alex don't you.
+What a bully.
+Then you started slapping him across his face with the front and back of your hand and said, and I'll never forget, "When you're slapped; you'll take it and like it."*

-*You were a senior and I was a freshman, but you were the only guy who ever stood up for me.*
+*You were a senior and I was just a freshman, but you were the only guy who ever stood up for me like that in my life.*

+*After that night I forgot all about Greek life but I never forgot that night and you being a stand-up guy.*

+*Anyway, I just wanted to say thanks in my own way.*

 *Sincerely,*

 *Buggy Dougie.*

+*...*

-And just like that, the burning stopped.
+And just like that, the burning in my throat stopped.

 Or maybe—I just couldn’t feel it anymore.